formio/uag/README.md

 Now that the UAG is connected, you can then navigate to any Forms and Resources.
 These are the forms and resources hosted through the UAG.

 ### Deploying changes to your UAG using Stage Versions
 Next, you will simply use the existing Staging and Deployment system from your Developer portal to "deploy" any changes to your UAG.
 This will allow you to treat the UAG just like you would treat any other stage within your Enterprise deployment.
-This will allow you to track and any forms and resource changes using the Tag system, and then deploy new versions as well as "roll-back" to any previous versions if a change is made that does to perform as you would expect within the AI Agent enviornment.
-This is a stark contrast to what Enterprises must deal with "Trained Agents" where it is much harder to "roll back" any training that an agent has gone through.
+This will allow you to track and any forms and resource changes using the Tag system, and then deploy new versions as well as "roll-back" to any previous versions if a change is made that does to perform as you would expect within the AI agent enviornment.
+This is a stark contrast to what Enterprises must deal with "Trained agents" where it is much harder to "roll back" any training that an agent has gone through.

 ### Custom Actions within Developer Portal
 In addition to managing Tags and Versions within the Developer portal, you can also use the Developer Portal to add Custom Actions to any forms and resources.
 Within the stage that is connected to the UAG, you can navigate to any Form or Resource, and then click on **Actions**.
 From there, any actions that show up in the Drop-down list of Actions that you can add to this form, you will see any Custom Actions that are part of your **Module** that you can also attach to your Forms and Resources.
 From here, you can add custom configurations and settings for each Action instance.
 It can also be versioned just like any other standard action using the tagging and versioning system.